30467 - LAW AND PUBLIC POLICY

 This course focuses on the interaction between public law and public policy.
 For our purposes here, ‘public law’ includes the principles, rules and institutions that deal with collective and public interests and are, thus, more or less distinct from those governing the conduct of individuals and private bodies.
 Starting from some general premises concerning separation of powers within and beyond the State, this course focuses on some issues that are particularly relevant for economics, including monetary policy, public finances, the building of infrastructures and the regulation of public utilities.

-Part I – Public law in the European legal area
+Part I – Public law in a European perspective: an introduction:

 - Public law and private law: distinction, not separation.